ThachNgocTran/MongoDB_Notes/README.md

 Compound means "together": the indexing on item/stock are **tightly related in the order** ("item" first, then "stock").
 Thus, when querying, the searched criteria must follow "prefixes", e.g.: provide both "item" and "stock" respectively; or provide only "item".
 See [15].

 Compound index costs more space than the indexes of each individual field.
 See [16].

+Trick: The order of fields in Compound Index **really matters**!
+Try to put fields where concrete values are often seeked first, and then fields where ranged values are often queries (e.g. "less than").

 * Multikey Index: